 A 408 Request Timeout

-error is an HTTP status code that is returned at the client-side when a server takes a longer time to process any particular request than the allocated timeout.
-So when this happens, the server terminates the connection and thus returns 408 Request Timeout
+error is an HTTP status code that is returned at the client side when a server takes a longer time to process any particular request than the allocated timeout.
+When this happens, the server terminates the connection and thus returns 408 Request Timeout

 error.